No quantum solutions to linear constraint systems in odd dimension from Pauli group and diagonal Cliffords

 The rest of this paper is organised as follows.
-In Sec.~\ref{sec: MBQC and LCS}, we show that deterministic, non-adaptive $ld$-MBQC naturally defines operator solutions to LCS, which are quantum solutions if they also satisfy the commutativity constraint of LCS (see Def.~\ref{def: solution group} below).
-We then show that the boundary between qubit and qudit systems is seamless in the case of state-dependent contextuality, by constructing an explicit example of contextual $ld$-MBQC (Thm.~\ref{thm: AB qudit computation}), which generalises Mermin's star to arbitrary prime dimensions in Sec.~\ref{sec: Contextual computation in qudit MBQC}.
-In Sec.~\ref{sec: MBQC-group}, we study the group arising from local measurement operators in deterministic, non-adaptive $ld$-MBQC.
-This section builds up to the proof of our key technical contribution (Thm.~\ref{thm: quasi-local homomorphism in abelian subgroups of order p}).
+In Sec.~\ref{sec: LCS and MP square} we briefly review the Mermin-Peres square and the definition of linear constraint systems.
+In Sec.~\ref{sec: MBQC-group}, we define the group of interest, generated from Pauli and diagonal Clifford gates.
+Sec.~\ref{sec: group properties} studies its properties, and builds up to the proof of our key technical contribution (Thm.~\ref{thm: quasi-local homomorphism in abelian subgroups of order p}).
 The details are of independent interest, but may be skipped on first reading.
 Sec.~\ref{sec: from noncommutative to commutative LCS} contains the main result of our work (Thm.~\ref{thm: main result - Clifford hierarchy}), and Sec.~\ref{sec: discussion} concludes.